Neutron-quark stars: Discerning viable alternatives for the higher-density part of the equation of state of compact stars: Results and discussion

-Although the degrees of freedom in NSs and NQSs are different, their mass-radius curves could be similar (see Fig.~\ref{fig:cs2}), but joint information from before and after the merger can help discriminate the EOS.
+Although mass-radius curves of NSs and NQSs could be similar (see Fig.~\ref{fig:cs2}), joint information from before and after the merger can help discriminate between them.
 In Fig. \ref{fig:f2vslambda}, we plot the tidal deformability ($\Lambda$) versus $f_{2, \text{mean}}$ for both hadronic and NQS EOSs.
-For the former, we show the results for the ChEFTex EOS, the Togashi EOS, and the three EOSs (SLy~\cite{SLy}, APR4~\cite{APR}, and LS220~\cite{LS220}) studied in~\cite{Rezzolla:2016nxn} that are still compatible with current observational constraints~\cite{2023SciBu..68..913H}.
+For the former, we show the results for the ChEFTex EOS, the Togashi EOS, and the three EOSs, SLy~\citep{SLy}, APR4~\citep{APR}, and LS220~\citep{LS220}, studied in~\cite{Rezzolla:2016nxn} that are still compatible with current observational constraints~\citep{2023SciBu..68..913H}.
 We consider the linear fitting $f_{2, \text{mean}} = \alpha + \beta \, \Lambda$, where $\alpha$, and $\beta$ are parameters determined by fitting only the hadronic models.
 The best fits with their standard error are $\alpha = 3678.43 \pm 83.97$ Hz and $\beta = -0.83 \pm 0.16$ Hz, respectively.
 Note that the residual of the fitting of hadronic models will become smaller with further multi-messenger observations of NSs, since some of these models will be excluded by improved determination of the $M$-$R$ curve.

-Inspecting the $f_{2, \text{mean}}$-$\Lambda$ relation, we notice that the QHC models show generally lower $f_2$ than the best-fit curve for hadronic models.
+Inspecting the $f_{2, \text{mean}}$-$\Lambda$ relation, we notice that the QHC models show generally lower $f_{2, \text{mean}}$ than the best-fit curve for hadronic models.
 The QHC models with the strongest stiffening lie outside the lower bound of the one-standard-deviation error region by more than 200 Hz.
-Note that the numerical uncertainty due to finite resolution in our simulations is estimated to be at most 50 Hz~(this occurs for the M1375 QHC21Ch-soft model, with the highest resolution having a lower frequency).
+Note that the numerical uncertainty in $f_{2, \text{mean}}$ due to finite resolution in our simulations is estimated to be at most 50 Hz~(this occurs for the QHC21Ch-soft-M1.375 model, with the highest resolution having a lower frequency; see Table 1).
+Also note that the uncertainty on tidal deformability is not important in this discussion, because it is much smaller.
+In fact, if the post-merger GWs are strong enough to be detected, the inspiral part of the same event will have an extremely high signal-to-noise ratio~(SNR), because the inspiral signal lies in the frequency band where detectors are most sensitive and accumulates over many cycles \citep{Flanagan1998PhRvD..57.4535F,Torres-Rivas2019PhRvD..99d4014T}.